5 Famous Alberta National Parks for Nature Escape!

 2.3 Jasper National Park

-Jasper National Park lies north of Banff National park, connected by the Icefields Parkway.
+Jasper National Park lies north of Banff National Park and is connected by the Icefields Parkway.

-Home to the second-largest dark sky reserve in the world and the fifth-highest peak in the Canadian Rockies (Mount Edith Cavell), Jasper National park is rugged and wild.
-It covers a massive area of 11000 square kilometres precisely.
+Home to the second-largest dark sky reserve in the world and the fifth-highest peak in the Canadian Rockies (Mount Edith Cavell), Jasper National Park is rugged and wild.
+It covers a massive area of precisely 11000 square kilometers.

 There are over 1700 lakes in Jasper, and while only 100 have actual names, the biggest attraction is the Athabasca Glacier, the most-visited glacier in North America.